Mindfulness meditation in a nutshell:

 Buddhism was created around 2500 years ago following the 50 years long verbal teaching of The Buddha, a nickname meaning the “awakened one”.

-Zen is a branch of Buddhism and started in China 500 years later.
+Zen is a branch of Buddhism that started in China 500 years later.
 Zen is the Japanese word for meditation.
-Meditation has been used for more than 15,000 years as spiritual and therapeutic tool in Eastern countries and now in our Western world.
-Meditation is the practice of mindfulness that is to pay attention and to be aware of something without any analytical, judgmental or decisional mental action.
+Meditation has been used for more than 15,000 years as a spiritual and therapeutic tool in Eastern countries and now in our Western world.
+Meditation is the practice of mindfulness which is to pay attention and be aware of something without any analytical, judgmental, or decisional mental action.
 To be mindful is to focus on x or y or z without letting thoughts and feelings interfere.

 The Zen mindfulness meditation process involves 4 mindfulness stages that are repeated over and over during meditation.
-We are mindful to our:
+We are mindful of our:

 Zen meditation is simple & plain.
-No guided meditation (which is North American invention), no gimmicks.
+No guided meditation (which is a North American invention), no gimmicks.

 Daily Zen meditation & weekly group practice will help you to:

-Meditation is also a great exercise to deal with our stressors, to increase concentration, memory, analytical skills, thought management, mind & body relaxation, mental rehearsal, and self-confidence.
+Meditation is also a great exercise to deal with our stressors, increase concentration, memory, analytical skills, thought management, mind & body relaxation, mental rehearsal, and self-confidence.

 If you hold a bottle of muddy water with shaky hands the water will remain muddy and you will not be able to see through.
 If your hands are still the water becomes clear.

 In this metaphor the bottle is your mind, the mud is your thoughts and your still hands is your meditation.